cs1302uga/cs1302-tutorials/visibility/visibility.rst

 Example 1
 =========

-This is the classic, simple example that most students are familiar with.
+This is a classic example that many students are familiar with.
-Consider the UML diagram below and the code snippet that follows it.
+To get started, let's consider the UML diagram below and the code snippet that follows it.

 .. image:: private_1.svg
    :alt: Example 1